Skip to content

 Depth is the most critical step — shallow posts are the leading cause of fence failure.

-• Use a post-hole borer (manual or hired petrol auger) — produces clean holes without disturbing the sides
+• Use a post-hole borer (manual, or a rented petrol auger) — produces clean holes without disturbing the sides

 • Place 100 mm of gravel in the base for drainage